Skip to main content

 • Bone marrow aspiration and biopsy to observe the pattern and amount of myeloma cells in the marrow

-Treatment response, as determined by these well-established methods, is often supplemented with measurements of minimal residual disease (MRD).
+Treatment response, as determined by these well-established methods, is often supplemented with measurements of measurable residual disease (MRD).
 A number of techniques can be used to identify MRD, including

 Your doctor may use one of the following terms in the table below to describe your response based on your test results.